1987 National League Championship Series: Game 7

 The Cardinals gave starter Danny Cox a quick 4–0 lead by jumping on Giants starter Atlee Hammaker in the second.
 Singles by Terry Pendleton, Tony Peña and Willie McGee produced the first run and José Oquendo, who had hit only one home run during the regular season, drilled a three-run shot to left.
 St. Louis added two more runs in the sixth on a two-run single by Tommy Herr.
 Cox went the distance, scattering eight hits and striking out five.
 The victory gave the Cardinals their third pennant in six years and 15th overall.
-The only downside in the victory was Pendleton suffering a strained ribcage while running the bases, which limited his availability in the World Series.
-As of 2021, this is the last time the Giants have lost the NLCS.
+The only downside in the victory was Pendleton suffering a strained ribcage while running the bases, which limited his availability in the World Series to left-handed DH-ing and pinch hitting.
+As of today, this is the last time the Giants have lost the NLCS.